top of page

 Dom Bouffard is a London-born, Anglo-French composer and multidisciplinary artist working at the intersection of sound, performance and visual art.

-His music carves out its own space, drawing on No Wave, art-rock, contemporary classical, electroacoustic, experimental and improvised practices, often taking immersive, site-specific forms, an approach which he has been developing in residencies and commissions from Snape Maltings, Sound and Music and Mahler & Lewitt Studios.
+Dom's music carves out its own space, drawing on No Wave, art-rock, contemporary classical, electroacoustic, experimental and improvised practices, often taking immersive, site-specific forms, an approach which he has been developing in residencies and commissions from Snape Maltings, Sound and Music and Mahler & Lewitt Studios.

 As an artist, Bouffard’s work spans drawing, sculpture, installation, text, video and sound, as seen in his 2025 Arts Council England-funded exhibition [Un]Reliable Witness at GALLERY46.